apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p>Similar to the INSERT INTO clause in a SQL query.
+        <p>Similar to the INSERT INTO clause in an SQL query.
 Performs a insertion into a registered output table.</p>

         <p>Output tables must be registered in the TableEnvironment (see <a href="common.html#register-a-tablesink">Register a TableSink</a>).
 Moreover, the schema of the registered table must match the schema of the query.</p>